Nutrition tips for pregnancy

 Curb caffeine

-You don’t have to give up coffee, but try to be mindful about consumption.
-More than 200mg of caffiene a day has been linked to miscarriage.
-So Stick to one 8-ounce cup per day.
+You don’t have to give up coffee but try to be mindful about consumption.
+A typical safe amount is about 200 mg per day, this is about 1-2 small cups of coffee.
 One way to ease into this transition is to use half caffeinated beans and half decaf for your morning brew.
+If you prefer energy drinks, make sure they are free of herbal compounds that may not be pregnancy-safe – and, of course – check the total caffeine amounts per can.

 Try to eat an early dinner